 Sign up for our daily weight loss secrets

 Other forms of healthy fats that are great for health and weight loss are Omega-3 fats.
 Because many people are eating a lot of processed foods, they are often not getting adequate amounts of Omega-3s each day.

 Healthy forms of Omega-3s can be found in foods like:

 - Raw walnuts

 - Leafy green vegetables

-These are the worst fats you could ever ingest.
+Hydrogenated fats are the worst fats you could add to your diet.
 Surprisingly, even with all of the dangers associated with these types of fats, nearly every pre-packaged or processed food on store shelves contains these types of dangerous oils.